 Many Linux distributions package the latest version of Krita.
 Sometimes you will have to enable an extra repository.
-Krita runs fine under on desktop: KDE, Gnome, LXDE – even though it is a KDE application and needs the KDE libraries.
-You might also want to install the KDE system settings module and tweak the gui theme and fonts used, depending on your distributions.
+Krita runs fine under most desktop enviroments such as KDE, Gnome, LXDE, Xfce etc. – even though it is a KDE application and needs the KDE libraries.
+You might also want to install the KDE system settings module and tweak the gui theme and fonts used, depending on your distributions

 Nautilus/Nemo file extensions¶

-Since April 2016, KDE’s Dolphin shows kra and ora thumbnails by default, but Nautilus and it’s derivatives need an extension.
+Since April 2016, KDE’s Dolphin file manager shows kra and ora thumbnails by default, but Nautilus and it’s derivatives need an extension.
 We recommend Moritz Molch’s extensions for XCF, KRA, ORA and PSD thumbnails.

-For Krita 3.0 and later, first try out the appimage from the website first.
+For Krita 3.0 and later, first try out the appimage from the website.
 90% of the time this is by far the easiest way to get the latest Krita.
 Just download the appimage, and then use the file properties or the bash command chmod to make the appimage executable.
 Double click it, and enjoy Krita.
 (Or run it in the terminal with ./appimagename.appimage)